-Polykala’s Active Bystander training enables participants to take safe and constructive action against discriminatory and harmful behaviour.
-Our training promotes a culture of decentralised social leadership.
-That means staff (irrespective of position) are supported to stand up for a just, fair and inclusive workplace or community.
+Polykala’s Active Bystander training enables participants to take safe and constructive action against discriminatory and harmful behaviour in the workplace and beyond.
+Our training promotes workplace cultures of decentralised social leadership.
+That means staff (irrespective of position) are supported to stand up for a just, diverse, fair and inclusive workplace and community.

-Too often social leadership in the form of starting difficult conversations or holding people to account is left to people from minority backgrounds.
-Our society, we believe, can do much better.
-If all of us take responsibility for upholding inclusive tolerant social standards then more of us can develop a sense of belonging.
+Too often social leadership in the form of starting difficult conversations or holding people to account is left to people affected by the discrimination itself.
+We can do much better.
+If all of us take responsibility for upholding inclusive and respectful social standards, then more of us can develop a sense of belonging.
+It can also unlock enormous workplace gains in productivity.
 Being an active bystander requires reflectivity, emotional intelligence, courage and a sense of humour.
 Making a difference is all of our business.

 - 1. Gain awareness of the barriers to bystander intervention.

 - 2. Learn techniques to intervene with skill and finesse.